 CSYE 7374.
 Special Topics in Computer Systems Engineering.
 4 Hours.

 Offers topics of current interest in computer systems engineering.
-Prereq.
-Engineering students only.
+May be repeated without limit.

 CSYE 7945.
 Software Engineering Project.
 4 Hours.